pishoyg/coptic/README.md

 *N.B.
 When in doubt, it is safer to use a higher priority.*

+*N.B.
+We can have at most one label from each category.*

 #### Priorities

 - `p-1`: Ideas that have been proposed, but have not yet been assessed for